GoogleChrome/chrome-app-codelab/lab5_data/README.md

     ...
     ```

-4. Go to `chrome://extensions` and load the unpacked [1_storage_sync](https://github.com/GoogleChrome/chrome-app-codelab/tree/master/lab5_data/1_storage_sync) app.

-Check out your new and improved Todo list by launching the app in a new tab.
+4. Check the results by reloading the app: open the app, right-click and select Reload App.
 You can now add Todo items, close the app, and the new items will still be there when you reopen the app.

+> Note: If you get stuck and want to see the app in action,
+go to `chrome://extensions`, load the unpacked [1_storage_sync](https://github.com/GoogleChrome/chrome-app-codelab/tree/master/lab5_data/1_storage_sync) app,
+and launch the app from a new tab.

 ## Handle drag-and-dropped files and URLs

 Suppose you want to create Todos associated with local files and/or URLs.
 The natural way of doing this is to accept dropped items.
 It's simple enough to add drag-and-drop support in a Chrome app using the standard HTML5 Drag-and-Drop API.

-1. In controller.js, add code to handle the events of dragover, dragleave and drop:
+1. In [controller.js](https://github.com/GoogleChrome/chrome-app-codelab/blob/master/lab5_data/2_drop_files/controller.js), add code to handle the events of dragover, dragleave and drop:
     ``` Javascript
     var defaultDropText = "Or drop files here...";
     $scope.dropText = defaultDropText;